Jkotoun/Transformer_en_cs_translator/README.md

-# English to czech translator
+# English to Czech translator
-Simple english to czech seq2seq translator based on transformer architecture.
+Simple English to Czech seq2seq translator based on transformer architecture.
 The transformer model is built using Keras_NLP transformer encoder, transformer decoder and positional encoder.
-Decoding algorithms were implemented from scratch (Greedy and Beam search).
-Repository contains scripts to preprocess the europarl dataset, train WordPiece tokenizer, train the model and evaluate it.
+Decoding algorithms (Greedy and Beam search) were implemented from scratch.
+Repository contains scripts to preprocess the europarl dataset, train WordPiece tokenizer, train the transformer model and evaluate it.

 ## To train model and run evaluation: